sclorg/s2i-nodejs-container/10/README.md

 an input, use a builder image like this Node.js container image, and produce a new image that runs the assembled application as output.

-In order to support the Source-to-Image framework, there are some interesting scripts inside the builder image:
+In order to support the Source-to-Image framework, there are some important scripts inside the builder image:

 * The `/usr/libexec/s2i/assemble` script inside the image is run in order to produce a new image with the application artifacts.
 The script takes sources of a given application and places them into appropriate directories inside the image.
 It utilizes some common patterns in Node.js application development (see **Environment variables** section below).
 * The `/usr/libexec/s2i/run` script executes the application and is set as a default command in the resulting container image.